Inference on LATEs with covariates: Saturated instrumental variable estimation

 The following result shows the asymptotic validity of a standard $t$-test that uses the variance estimator from \eqref{eq:Vhat}.
 What is particularly important to note is that the theorem does not limit the rate at which $G$ can grow with $n$.
-In particular, we allow $G/n\rightarrow\alpha\in (0,1)$ which are the many-instrument sequences by \citet{bekker1994alternative}.
-In our setting $G$ can never exceed $n$ because $G$ is governed by the number of unique observations on the vector of controls.
+In particular, we allow $G/n\rightarrow c\in (0,1)$ which are the many-instrument sequences by \citet{bekker1994alternative}.